-During his stay in France, Gaboury made a pilgrimage out of Paris to see the new Chapel of Notre Dame du Haut in Ronchamp.
-Here, in 1954 – the old church having been bombed during World War Two – the famous early modernist architect Le Corbusier had designed a new chapel in an Expressionistic style which set the course for a move away from a strict International Style modern architecture.
-Facing this curving upswept form, provocative roof-line and joyful, idiosyncratic interior, Gaboury was profoundly moved by what he found to be the spiritual impact of the design.
+During his stay in France, Gaboury made a pilgrimage out of Paris to see the new Chapel of Notre Dame du Haut in Ronchamp (the old church had been bombed during the Second World War).
+There, in 1954, the famous early modernist architect Le Corbusier had designed a new chapel in an Expressionistic style, which set the course for a move away from a strict International Style modern architecture.
+Facing this curving upswept form, provocative roofline and joyful, idiosyncratic interior, Gaboury was profoundly moved by what he found to be the spiritual impact of the design.
 For him, inspiration and devotion came together in this sparse yet beautiful space.
 The intense impact that Le Corbusier’s work at Ronchamp had on Gaboury would be evident throughout this prominent Manitoban’s career.

-Upon returning to Canada from these two years abroad, Gaboury designed the chapel of St. Louis le Roi for Libling Michener (610 Rue Laflèche).
-This work won the firm a gold medal in the Massey Awards for Architecture and launched the young architect’s specialization in religious design.
-Another significant work of this time was the Manitoba Health Service Building (599 Empress Street, 1959).
-This low-slung office block represents Gaboury’s mastery of International Style architecture; a key feature in this regard is the enclosing of the structure in brise-soleil – light-diffusing shutters which were a trademark of such modernist architects as Le Corbusier.
+Upon returning to Canada from his two years abroad, Gaboury designed the chapel of St. Louis le Roi for Libling Michener (610 Rue Laflèche).
+The work won the firm a gold medal in the Massey Awards for Architecture and launched the young architect’s specialization in religious design.
+Another significant work of the time was the Manitoba Health Service Building (599 Empress Street, 1959).
+This low-slung office block represents Gaboury’s mastery of International Style architecture; a key feature in this regard is the enclosing of the structure in brise-soleil – light-diffusing shutters that were a trademark of such modernist architects as Le Corbusier.

 Précieux Sang (200 Kenny Street) presents a circular plan of curving brick walls topped by a tall spiralling, corkscrew, shingled roof.
 The interior – dominated by warm tones, enormous interlocking wood beams and dramatic natural lighting – has been often compared to a tipi.
 The building was described by architect Ron Thom as “an outstanding example of Canadian regionalism.”
-The story of the congregation’s acceptance of the remarkable design is in itself quite interesting; Gaboury and his partner Denis Lussier presented the detailed conceptual drawings at a night-time meeting of volunteer parishioners.
+The story of the congregation’s acceptance of the remarkable design is in itself quite interesting: Gaboury and his partner Denis Lussier presented the detailed conceptual drawings at a night-time meeting of volunteer parishioners.
 Beer was served, and one member spilled a drink on the drawings, ruining them.
 Then another committee member rushed through the door, late for the meeting, and crushed the delicate model stored there.
-Gaboury notes: “I have a feeling that had they not spilt the beer and broken our model, we might not have had an approval” that night.
-Construction did proceed and the twisting roof form swirled up from its low brick walls, with stain glassed windows concealed in the top spiral section – “the rapture of the unexpected,” commented the architect.
-This uniqueness has led architectural historian Harold Kalman to call Précieux Sang “entirely Canadian,” a site where Gaboury turned away from rationalist principles to create “space, form and light, to evoke a strongly visceral relation.”
+Gaboury noted: “I have a feeling that had they not spilt the beer and broken our model, we might not have had an approval” that night.
+Construction proceeded and the twisting roof form swirled up from its low brick walls, with stained-glassed windows concealed in the top spiral section: “the rapture of the unexpected,” commented the architect.
+This uniqueness led architectural historian Harold Kalman to call Précieux Sang “entirely Canadian,” a site where Gaboury turned away from rationalist principles to create “space, form and light, to evoke a strongly visceral relation.”

 The sculpture would not be Gaboury’s last effort in creating a local landmark.
 In 1975, the architect was commissioned to design the new Winnipeg site of the Royal Canadian Mint.
-Throughout the design stage – at the insistence of the Master of the Mint and that of the architect – the concept of this building would evolve from a relatively taciturn, inward-looking institution into a public place, a tourist attraction where people can see the manufacture of coins even as security is strictly maintained.
-The structure’s bold form, clad in copper-colored reflective glass panels, recalls the upward, triangular thrust of Précieux Sang and Blessed Sacrament Church, but with a shimmering treatment which was a departure for its designer.
-The interior, however, bears through with details which are distinctly Gaboury: an interior courtyard features filtered light on a garden and pond and escalators circulate tourists around a corridor replete with glancing Manitoba light.
-Opened 30 April 1976, the Mint rests on a huge, flat site that enhances the impact of the complex’s prairie setting.
+Throughout the design stage – at the insistence of the Master of the Mint and that of the architect – the concept of this building would evolve from a relatively taciturn, inward-looking institution into a public place and a tourist attraction where people could see the manufacture of coins even as security was strictly maintained.
+The structure’s bold form, clad in copper-colored reflective glass panels, recalls the upward, triangular thrust of Précieux Sang and Blessed Sacrament Church, but with a shimmering treatment that was a departure for its designer.
+The interior, however, bears through with details that are distinctly Gaboury: an interior courtyard features filtered light on a garden and pond, and escalators circulate tourists around a corridor replete with glancing Manitoba light.
+Opened April 30, 1976, the Mint rests on a huge, flat site that enhances the impact of the complex’s prairie setting.

-Riel’s practice has evolved from its origins in an old retreat house.
-Gaboury’s early partner Denis Lussier passed away while young.
+Gaboury’s practice has evolved from its origins in an old retreat house.
+His early partner Denis Lussier passed away while young.
 In the early 1970s the firm added Frank Sigurdson as a partner.
-Presently, the firm of Gaboury Prefontaine and Perry Architects operate from offices on Edmonton Street.
+Currently, the firm of Gaboury Prefontaine and Perry Architects operates from offices on Edmonton Street.
 The architect’s work has been the subject of several exhibitions – five in the 1980s alone.
 The largest and most recent exhibition of Gaboury’s design was a 1996 tribute called “Art and Architecture: The Work of Étienne Gaboury” at the Centre Cultural Franco-Mantobain, launched by curator Denise Prefontaine.
 Gaboury was given a Life Membership to the Manitoba Association of Architects in 2010.